threefoldfoundation/tft-stellar/unvesting/README.md

 Given a file of unvesting transactions, these can be signed as:

 ./unvesting sign --secret YOUR_STELLAR_SECRET --path ./unvesting_tx.text

 **Make sure to add your secret key before you use this command.**
-**Make sure to add the path to the file that the previous guardian signed.**

 This will sign the transactions in `./unvesting_tx.text` and will output the signatures in `./signatures.txt`